Advise Me

 Ways to Cope When You’re Grieving the Loss of a Spouse

 No matter how long you were married or how strong your relationship was, it’s a significant life change when your spouse dies.
 And along with that change, you might feel a range of emotions.
 You could feel numb or find yourself overwhelmed by sadness.
 You might feel guilty that you’re alive while your partner is not.
 You might be afraid of how you’ll manage your life in the future.
 You could be angry at your spouse for leaving you behind, and maybe ashamed for feeling that way.
-Or you might not experience any of these emotions.
+Or you might not experience any of these thoughts and feelings.

 Melanie Wolfe, a licensed clinical social worker at Community Hospital in Torrington, WY, said, “When you’re coping with the death of a spouse, the most important thing you can do is give yourself grace.
 Everyone grieves differently, and most people will have strong emotions.
 Allowing yourself to feel what you are feeling without judgment is helpful.”